Working for Change

 - Continuing advocacy for an increase to PWD rates, with our partners in the Disability Without Poverty Network

-- DABC leads The Right Fit Pilot Project, a partnership funded by the Vancouver Foundation & the BC Rehab Foundation to help wheelchair users find affordable accessible housing that meets their needs.
-The 3-year pilot is working with housing providers, programs that support independent living and wheelchair users to address barriers and facilitate a better match between affordable, accessible rental homes and those who need them.
-Partners include the Individualized Funding Resource Centre, BC Housing, City of Vancouver, Fraser Health Authority, Vancouver Coastal Health Authority and Ministry of Social Development & Poverty Reduction.
+- DABC leads The Right Fit Program, a partnership that works with housing providers, programs that support independent living and wheelchair users to address barriers and facilitate a better match between affordable, accessible rental homes and those who need them.